10 Things You Must Do in Nebraska

 Sink your teeth into one of the best dishes in the Midwest at Twisted Fork, a funky little joint in Omaha’s historic Old Market district.
-Comfort food and genius creations dot the ecclectic menu with Chicken Fried Bacon being one that will knock your socks off!
+Comfort food and genius creations dot the eclectic menu with Chicken Fried Bacon being one that will knock your socks off!

 #2 Drink Beer at Kinkaider Brewing Company

 One of the tastiest breweries I’ve found in the United States is in Broken Bow, Nebraska.
-The Kinkaider Brewing Company makes awesome craft beers, IPAs, and porters.
+The Kinkaider Brewing Company makes incredible craft beers, IPAs, and porters.
 Their bottled beer has super cool labels featuring eye-catching artwork.
 Kinkaider’s taproom is welcoming and doesn’t make us newbies feel intimidated.

 After years of only drinking a handful of Bud Lights (I’m an American, who can blame me?), I fell in love with the porters and stouts at Kinkaider Brewing thanks to a special meal/beer pairing I attended.
 Devil’s Gap Jalapeño Ale is the best-seller.
 Kinkaider Brewing also makes a fantastic sour beer called Snozzberry Sour.
-This brewery serves really good food such as Pub Mac and Cheese, flatbreads, wings, and burgers as well as offering housemade root beer as a drink alternative.
+This brewery serves excellent food such as Pub Mac and Cheese, flatbreads, wings, and burgers as well as offering housemade root beer as a drink alternative.
 Kinkaider has locations in Lincoln and Grand Island, too.

 #3 Admire the Sandhills

 The unique region referred to as the Sandhills is a mixed-grass prairie on dunes covering over 25% of the state of Nebraska.
 These awe-inspiring grass-stabilized dunes were designated a National Natural Landmark in 1984 and are the most extensive and intricate wetland ecosystem in the country.